Inwerpsel/use-theme-editor/docs/USAGE.md

 Just type something else in the theme name field, and upload it as a new theme.

+## Rearranging the UI

+The editor consists of multiple areas, arranged around the content frame.

+There's a checkbox somewhere allowing you to make the UI elements draggable.
+This allows you to drag any element from one of the areas to any other.

+On the whole page only 2 things can't be dragged:
+- content frame
+- drawer + button

+For now this is just a ring around the content with a limited width.
+The height also makes it impractical to put long controls in the upper or bottom areas, but you can do it.

+The "Drawer" is a special area that is closed by default.
+It opens automatically while dragging an element, allowing you to remove UI elements you don't use.
+As a bonus, elements in the drawer don't render at all, which allows for adding large amounts of optional UI elements.

+The arrangement is saved in local storage.
+However because of how it currently generates identifiers, code changes that change the structure will invalidate (parts of) this arrangement.
+In some cases it could cause existing elements to move to another area.

 ## Known limitations/bugs

 There are no known issues that prevent it from being unusable, but given this is an early version, there's a few things to watch out for, and a few things that for now require more "manual" work.

-- There is no local storage "namespace", so if multiple sites run on the same domain, it will currently read and apply the last theme you edited to all sites that have the theme editor.
-- The selectors for a variable currently often increase the width of the overlay if they are long, resulting in the overlay scrolling horizontally.
-Will be replaced with a better way of visualizing these.
-- The responsive view still uses the same overlay as the "embedded view".
-This is only because the responsive view was created more recently, and will be replaced with a fixed UI that can more efficiently use available space.
 - Switching to a different theme can be "undone" like other actions, but it won't switch the theme name back to the previous one.
 This will likely be solved by adding a history per theme name if it was saved already.
 For now, you have to watch out a bit after you press undo after switching a theme, so that you don't accidentally overwrite a theme with another theme when saving.
-- In a few rare cases the logic for filtering the most specific property doesn't pick the right one.
-Because of that, I preserved a checkbox at the top to disable this filtering ("Show only specific properties").
-Once these cases are solved, the checkbox will likely be removed.
+- In a few rare cases the logic for filtering the most specific variable doesn't pick the right one.
 - No Google Fonts integration.
 The font picker is currently disabled because it crashes when the value is not found in Google Fonts.
 Also picking a new font from Google Fonts doesn't ensure the font is actually available on the page.
   This integration will be finished later.